todb/junkdrawer/kali/msf-dev.md

 For this guide, the example user is "YOUR_USERNAME," and the sample password in this document is "YOUR_PASSWORD."
 Anywhere you see those strings, use your own username and password.
+Obviously, they should be hard.

 Each section will have a **TLDR** code snippet, suitable for copy-pasting, if you just want to speed through things.
 Note: many of